akorede12/onchainVote/README.md

 ## Smart Contract

 The smart contract used by this dapp can be found in the `contracts` directory.
 It was written in Solidity and compiled using the `solc` compiler.

-## Acknowledgements

-This project was inspired by my will to complete 1 blockchain project every month of the year 2023, this is suppossed to be my project for the month of january, however this is May, things didn't go exactly as planned but we move.
+By ABOABA AKOREDE.

 ## Smart Contract Summary